Travel Tips

 (Perfect for maps, messaging, and travel apps without worrying about Wi-Fi!)

-Villa Anacaona provides complimentary Wi-Fi for guests throughout the property.
+Hotel Casablanca provides complimentary Starlink Wi-Fi for guests throughout the property.

 It’s reliable for emails, social media, and casual use, but can slow down during heavy storms (normal for the tropics).